-- 5 Select a Connection from the drop down list. - 6 Click Finish and the Logon Component Editor appears.
+- 5 Select a Connection from the drop down list (this will be the standard connection, not the logon connection at this point). - 6 Click Finish and the Logon Component Editor appears.

 NOTE: Recording actions follows a series of steps.
 The cursor must be positioned over LOGON; turn Record on, and when you are done, turn Record off.
-Position the cursor to KEEP ALIVE, turn Record on, and when you are done, turn Record off.
-Position the cursor to LOGOFF, turn Record on, then when you are done, turn Record off.
+Position the cursor to Keep Alive, turn Record on, and when you are done, turn Record off.
+Position the cursor to Logoff, turn Record on, then when you are done, turn Record off.

-- 7 Record Logon Actions for logging into the host and navigating to the launch screen using the same Recording techniques described in Chapter 5 of this Guide. - 8 Edit the Logon Map actions that enter a User ID and Password to instead use the special USERID and PASSWORD variables described in the section titled "UTS-Specific Expression Builder Extensions" on page -43 of this Guide. - 9 Create the needed Check Screen and Send Key actions in the KEEPALIVE section of the Action Model (a quick way to do this is to copy an existing action, highlight the appropriate action, paste, and then modify if necessary). - 10 Record LOGOFF actions for properly exiting the host - 11 Save and close the logon Component.
+- Record Logon Actions for logging into the host and navigating to the launch screen using the same Recording techniques described in Chapter 5 of this Guide. - 8 Edit the Logon Map actions that enter a User ID and Password to instead use the special USERID and PASSWORD variables described in the section titled "T27 Specific Expression Builder Extensions" in Chapter 4 of this Guide.

+9 Create the needed Check Screen and Send Key actions in the KEEPALIVE section of the Action Model (a quick way to do this is to copy an existing action, highlight the appropriate action, paste, and then modify if necessary).

+- 10 Record LOGOFF actions for properly exiting the host - 11 Save and close the logon Component.